CS-TvB/Deployment/README.md

 in this assignment i had to make a continuous deployment pipeline to my server. first i had to make an account on digital ocean to create a droplet. afther wich i could do a apt --update and install all the necessities like flask, gunicorn, python, pip etc.

-# for me the most challaging part of this assignments where the secrets and keys in github.
+# For me the most challaging part of this assignments where the secrets and keys in github.

 To set up a secret in GitHub, follow these steps:
 1. Navigate to the repository where you want to add the secret.